If you want your ad campaigns to be as effective as possible, then you need to take the buyer journey stages into account.

-Your audience is aware of what they need and aware of your business.
+In the consideration stage, your audience knows what they need and is aware of your business.

 Which Networks to Use:

-Continue to keep ads running on the Display Network (or use Search Network with Display Expansion) and any social channels where you audience tends to be.
+Continue to keep ads running on the Display Network (or use Search Network with Display Expansion) and any social channels where your audience tends to be.

 How to Target: